Simple Hardtack Bread Recipe (Survival Bread) made with just flour, water, and salt! A tough, long-lasting survival food that stands the test of time.

 Instructions

-- Allow the hardtack to cool completely at room temperature before storing.
+- Cool and Store Properly: Allow the hardtack to cool completely at room temperature before storing.
 Once fully cooled, transfer to an airtight container to prevent moisture absorption.
 Properly stored, hardtack can last for years in a cool, dry place.

 Notes